Welcome to the Podcast Book Club

 • Any and all themes are allowed, within reason (there is a difference between a racist podcast and a podcast that tackles racism, for example)

-• Participants are restricted to creating one pilot for this event.
-Additionally, participants may only join as a member of one team, though they may participate in as many roles on that project as desired.
+• Participants are limited to involvement in one pilot for this event, but can participate in as many roles on the single project as desired.

 • You may participate in as many roles as you’d like on a team, but please keep your own limits in mind & avoid overcommitting!

-• When withdrawing during the Jam Month, ensure that your team has all necessary information and resources to complete the project without you.
-For any questions, feel free to reach out and open a ticket.
-Withdrawing from PodJam before the withdraw deadline will have no consequences.
+• When withdrawing, ensure that your team has all necessary information and resources to complete the project without you.

-• If you plan to source voice actors via the help-wanted channels, we ask that you allow for any voice type when pitching your request.
+• If you plan to source voice actors via the talent-search, allow for any voice type when pitching your request.

 PodCamp